Paul Barsky: Early Radio Career (Late 1970s–1985)

 He got started in radio while attending college in upstate New York and landed his first on-air role at WAXC in Rochester, NY Upon leaving college, and after a few years in Rochester radio, Barsky's big career break came when he was offered the opportunity to host a national satellite network radio show on ABC's Superadio in New York City.
-This idea of a nationally syndicated radio service was a precursor to many satellite radio subscription services that surfaced over a decade later and are still offered today.
-Unfortunately Superadio was years before it's time and never achieved a successful launch, but it opened the door to Barsky's first major market morning show, hosting the AM-Drive slot at WCAU-FM in Philadelphia.
+This idea of a nationally syndicated music radio service was a precursor to many satellite radio subscription services that surfaced over a decade later and are still offered today.
+Unfortunately Superadio was years before its time and never achieved a successful launch, but it opened the door to Barsky's first major market morning show, hosting the AM-Drive slot at WCAU-FM in Philadelphia.
 WCAU-FM's "The Barsky Show" was well received and had become incredibly popular in the ratings, growing into one of the most listened to major market morning shows in the country.